 Bursitis often occurs in association with rotator cuff tendinitis.
 The many tissues in the shoulder can become inflamed and painful.
 Many daily activities, such as combing your hair or getting dressed, may become difficult.

 A tendon is a cord that connects muscle to bone.
-Most tendinitis is a result of a wearing down of the tendon that occurs slowly over time, much like the wearing process on the sole of a shoe that eventually splits from overuse.
+Most tendinitis is a result of inflammation in the tendon.

 Generally, tendinitis is one of two types: